adevuyst/kafka-demo/README.md

 For our purposes we are going to generate an avro schema, upload that schema to the registry and then begin producing and consuming data.
 Evolving the schema to a new version will be handled potentially in a future entry.

 ## Creating an Avro Schema
-Avro schemas are defined in json files and for schema definition purposes they tend to end in .avsc.
+Avro schemas are defined in json files and for schema definition purposes they tend to end in .avsc, but otherwise I am not aware of any naming conventions for files.
+Kafka used to reason about the world in terms of messages and offsets.
+This has evolved to be in terms of keys and values you may want to define a schema for both.